Are you curious about Montessori parenting? Are you looking for ways to create a Montessori-inspired home for your

 Giving him space and time allows him to grow and develop healthily and productively.

 Montessori is a lifestyle.
-Dr. Montessori, although she wrote extensively about Montessori as an educational approach, did not intend for this approach to guiding children to be limited to the classroom.
+Dr. Montessori, although she wrote extensively about Montessori as an educational approach, did not intend for this approach to guide children to be limited to the classroom.

 Quite the contrary, Montessori, with the focus on the development of the whole child, should embrace the child’s life as a whole, including his time in the classroom and outside the classroom, whether with Mother Nature or at home with family.

 What is Montessori Parenting?

 Montessori parenting?
 Ahh.
 Yes, it is a thing.
 Sitting at my laptop one early morning as my oldest son (then a toddler) and my husband slept, I breathed in the silence and began to read an article introducing Montessori.

 I stopped and laughed out loud.
 You see, my family embraced Montessori, only we never knew “it” – my mom’s parenting style – had a name.
 I was drawn to Montessori immediately and deeply.

 When I read the quote, “Never help a child with a task at which he feels he can succeed,” I felt an immediate kindred spirit with Dr. Montessori.

 Everything I continued to read about the Montessori philosophy resonated with me as an individual, a teacher, and a parent.